 We expect that our cash requirements will continue to increase in future periods due to development costs associated with TOCOSOL Paclitaxel and other product candidates.
 On August 15, 2005, we completed an equity financing resulting in net proceeds raised of approximately \$16.7 million through the sale of common stock and warrants to purchase common stock.
 The additional capital will allow us to continue with our product development efforts and to initiate enrollment of patients in the Phase 3 clinical trial of TOCOSOL Paclitaxel.
-At June 30, 2005, we had cash, cash equivalents and marketable securities totaling \$11.3 million, (\$28.0 million as adjusted to give pro forma effect to our equity financing on August 15, 2005).
+At June 30, 2005, we had cash, cash equivalents and marketable securities totaling \$11.3 million, (\$28.0 million as adjusted to give proforma effect to our equity financing on August 15, 2005).
 Due to the equity financing, the continued ability to manage second half of 2005 program spending, as well as prudent cash management during the first half of 2005, we have been able to defer any contingency spending cuts that were contemplated prior to the equity financing on August 15, 2005.

 Based on our current operating plan, we estimate that existing cash, cash equivalents and marketable securities will be sufficient to meet our cash requirements through at least the end of the first quarter 2006.
 However, we will need to raise additional capital pursuant to a corporate partnership or additional debt/equity financings, to allow us to continue our product development efforts beyond the first quarter 2006 and to complete patient enrollment in our Phase 3 clinical trial of TOCOSOL Paclitaxel.
 If we are unable to raise additional funds through either of these means, we will need to make significant cuts to programs and operations.
 Under this assumption, the required operations scale back would be significant, and would involve reductions in programs, operations and personnel which would materially impact our ability to complete enrollment in our Phase 3 clinical trial for TOCOSOL Paclitaxel and advance product candidates along in development.
 Our current balance of cash and marketable securities should enable us to proceed with the development and testing of TOCOSOL Paclitaxel and initial patient enrollment in the Phase 3 clinical trial.
-Without additional funding through either a corporate partner or other type of financing, we will not be able to complete enrollment of patients in the Phase 3 clinical trial for TOCOSOL Paclitaxel and submission of a TOCOSOL Paclitaxel NDA under a 505(b)(2) regulatory mechanism over a period of three years will be approximately \$40 million.
-However, the scope, timing and costs of the Phase 3 clinical trial amount will be sufficient to submit a NDA for TOCOSOL Paclitaxel and within our control.
+Without additional funding through either a corporate partner or other type of financing, we will not be able to complete enrollment of patients in the Phase 3 clinical trial.
+We estimate that the total cost to complete the Phase 3 clinical trial for TOCOSOL Paclitaxel and submission of a TOCOSOL Paclitaxel NDA under a 505(b)(2) regulatory mechanism over a period of three years will be approximately \$40 million.
+However, the scope, timing and costs of the Phase 3 clinical trial are difficult to determine with accuracy and these costs may vary significantly depending upon regulatory and other matters that are not within our control.
 There can be no assurance that such amount will be sufficient to submit a NDA for TOCOSOL Paclitaxel.
 We will need additional capital over such period of time to support our continuing operations exclusive of the Phase 3 clinical trial.
-Should our clinical data support a NDA submission based on the primary endpoint of objective response rate, we anticipate that the NDA could
+S

-- our ability to obtain and timing of payments, if any, under corporate partner agreements or other financing; - timing and costs of preclinical development, clinical trials and regulatory approvals; - entering into new collaborative or product license agreements; - · timing and costs of technology transfer associated with manufacturing and supply agreements; and - costs related to obtaining, defending and enforcing patents.
+- our ability to obtain and timing of payments, if any, under corporate partner agreements or other financing; - timing and costs of preclinical development, clinical trials and regulatory approvals; - entering into new collaborative or product license agreements; - timing and costs of technology transfer associated with manufacturing and supply agreements; and - costs related to obtaining, defending and enforcing patents.